 Heifer International features a box on its homepage that combines transparency and accountability statistics with a call to action.
 They’ve included donation buttons with different gift amounts.

-Heifer also has sharing buttons on every page that lets donors know they can share the page to their Twitter or Facebook accounts.
+Heifer also has sharing buttons on every page that lets donors know they can share the page with their Twitter or Facebook accounts.

 They also have a separate section that provides supporting financial information to support due diligence by potential donors.

 When potential donors or volunteers check out the services on your website, the “About Us” page is likely in their top 3-4 clicks.
 They want to make sure they are making the right choice by supporting your organization.
 Don’t make it an afterthought.
 Understand what this page is really for.
 Even if your nonprofit has amazing results to highlight on the website, people should be able to get to know who you are first.
 That’s what this page is about.
 It’s like a “first date”.
 It’s all about the getting-to-know-you stage, building rapport, and making a memorable impression.